-The new Cadillac CTS sedan will get better gas mileage this year, thanks to a newly adopted eight-speed automatic and thanks to the addition of a new turbocharged four-cylinder engine.
+The CTS sedan will get better gas mileage this year, thanks to a newly adopted eight-speed automatic and thanks to a new turbo-4.

 Read our most recent full review on the carry-over Cadillac CTS Coupe, Wagon, and CTS-V